Building a house with a whole-home audio system

 Once the wire runs were complete and the brackets and volume control boxes were in place, the drywall went up.
 Then Mark installed the speakers and volume controllers.

 When we visited Mark after the house was finished, he had music playing everywhere.
 "I'm really happy with how everything sounds," Mark said.
 "For get-togethers, it's nice to have music playing throughout my house that's easy to control."

 Need help figuring it all out?

 There's a lot to consider when shopping for whole-home audio gear.
-If you need personal advice, our expert advisors are happy to answer any questions you might have.
-You can call, email or chat with us today.
+If you need personal advice, our expert Advisors are happy to answer any questions you might have.
+Contact us today.